RetronEletron/EmergeLibrary/README.md

 ```
 ## Editing Fstab

-Unless you have the same exact fstab as my stage4's than you should probably edit it.
+Unless you have the same exact fstab as my stage4's then you should probably edit it.

 Example of FSTAB:
 ```